 - The McDonald's Corporation operated Ronald McDonald Houses - places specifically for families away from home for treatment of children.
 They are located in the US and many countries.

 - St. Jude Children's Research Hospital, located in Memphis, Tennessee, is the world's premier center for research and treatment of potentially fatal childhood diseases, including cancer.
 Patients are accepted for treatment at St. Jude Hospital based on their eligibility for treatment protocols.
 No children are turned away because of their parents' inability to pay.
 ALSAC (American Lebanese Syrian Associated Charities) covers all costs of treatment and supportive care beyond those reimbursed by third party insurers, if any.
-When no insurance is available, all treatment costs are covered.
-(901) 495-3300

 Patient Aid Programs